Trademarks & Branding

 In order to register your mark, you have to either already be using it in commerce, or file an intent to use it.
 That is the main point to trademarks, is the usage in commerce to avoid consumer confusion.
 In fact, in order to keep your mark, you have to keep using the mark in commerce or you will lose it via abandonment.

 The other issue one needs to be aware of is ensuring your mark is not already in use by someone else, or something similar is already in use.
 For instance, you cannot register Ford Automobiles, as the Ford Motor Company would be too similar of a mark.
 You can conduct your own search to ensure no conflicts, or hire a firm to conduct a search for you.

 Once you decide to register, the process is fairly straight forward to an attorney who practices in this area of law.
 The only difficult part is the process with the USPTO takes a long time, as in more than six months, and that assumes no problems with the registration.
-We charge a flat $450 to register a single classification mark, which does not include a trademark search.
+We charge a flat $500 to register a single classification mark, which does not include a trademark search.
 If you need one, we charge a flat $200.

 After the United States Patent & Trademark Office issues your mark, then you get to use the circle R registered mark symbol, but not before.
 Then, to keep your mark, you have to pay periodic maintenance fees, in addition to using the mark in commerce.